Reviewed by Martha Artyomenko

 This story is not just about two broken people that found healing, it is a story that can help you understand what many faced in that time period, but also find healing yourself through their story.

-I was provided this book for review by the publisher.
+I obtained this book from BookLookBloggers.
 The opinions contained herein are my own.